-In September 2000, the Horse Canyon mine was sold to UtahAmerican Energy Incorporated (UEI), a subsidiary of Murray Energy.
+In September 2000, the Intermountain Power Agency sold the Horse Canyon mine to UtahAmerican Energy Incorporated (UEI), a subsidiary of Murray Energy.
 As of early 2007, UEI continued to hold the Horse Canyon mine for a potential reopening of the mine.

-To address environmental concerns and to preserve the scenic beauty of the Book Cliffs, UEI plans on constructing the loadout facility out in the valley, with long underground horizontal shafts reaching under the foot of the cliffs and into the coal seam.
-Ventilation shafts are planned to be on top of the cliffs, well away from any encroaching scenic vista.
+To address environmental concerns and to preserve the scenic beauty of the Book Cliffs, UEI planned on constructing the loadout facility out in the valley, with long underground horizontal shafts reaching under the foot of the cliffs and into the coal seam.
+Ventilation shafts were planned to be on top of the cliffs, well away from any encroaching scenic vista.

 In a request in late 2007 to delay the permitting process to allow further study of endangered organisms in the soil, an environmental group asked a federal judge to delay the development work by UtahAmerican Energy on the Lila Canyon mine.
 The proposed mine was described as: